 The starfish story was told that morning in a spirit of enthusiasm.
 As AmeriCorps Members, we were beginning an experience founded on the premise that saving one matters, that (as King reflects in his “I Have A Dream” speech) there is fierce urgency in Now, and that by saving one we are saving the world.
 My fire to serve had been lit.

-I heard the starfish story again the other day and it made me think.
-The speaker talked about the need to think bigger than the individual if we are going to have a big impact.
-He even seemed to say that attention focused on indviduals is detrimental to big causes and systemic change.
+I have heard the starfish story again and again over the years at conferences, and even at a dear friend’s wedding.
+It’s relevance and meaning never escapes me.
 I now have several questions in this climate of fiscal cliffs, wall building, fear mongering, and massive public sector belt-tightening juxtaposed against great need.

 - Why do we have to stop saving starfish to think about the ocean?